boxybird/waffle/README.md

     'timeout'  => 120, // Attempts to default to 80% of the servers max_execution_time, else default is 60 seconds (server timeout/worker timeout)
 ])->work();

+// Notes on setOptions():
+// Both 'timeout' and 'maxTime' work hand in hand as exceptions are thrown if either exceeds server timeout
+// Defined Job class properties will override global setOptions() values

 // Notes on workers:
 // Workers use WP-Cron to run in the background.
 The interval is 60 seconds
 // Only a single worker can be run at a time.
 The last declared worker will be the one that runs waffle_worker()->work(); // This will not run waffle_worker(['my_custom_queue', 'default'])->work(); // This will run

-// Notes on setOptions():
-// Both 'timeout' and 'maxTime' work hand in hand as exceptions are thrown if either exceeds server timeout
 ```
 ---